Department Chair/Professor of Military Science

-This program is for those students who have at least four semesters of work remaining on campus as either an undergraduate or graduate student, and who did not participate in ROTC earlier.
-These students enter the Advanced Course of the program after attending a four-week, all expenses paid, summer leadership internship or providing proof of completion of Military Basic Training, or three years JROTC.
+This program is for those students who have at least four semesters of study remaining on campus as either an undergraduate or graduate student, and who did not participate in ROTC earlier.
+These students enter the Advanced Course of the program after attending a four-week, all expenses paid, summer leadership internship or providing proof of completion of Military Basic Training, or four years JROTC.
 Students enrolled in the two-year program are eligible for contracting under the same benefits, requirements and guidelines as the four-year students.

 Programs and Courses Offered